Great-Sun-Group/credex-core/docs/deploy/infrastructure_management.md

 1. Navigate to the `terraform` directory.
 2. Run `terraform init` to initialize the Terraform working directory.
-3. Select the appropriate workspace for your environment (e.g., `terraform workspace select production`).
+3. Select the appropriate workspace for your environment and module (e.g., `terraform workspace select connectors_production`).
-4. Review and modify the `main.tf` file if necessary.
+4. Review and modify the relevant .tf files if necessary.
 5. Run `terraform plan` to see proposed changes.
 6. Run `terraform apply` to create or update the necessary AWS resources.